-Together we cater many clients, both private and VIP tour projects.
+Over the years we also handled quite a few VIP projects.
 Just to name a few: Dr. Oz, Go Daddy’s CEO, Google’s VP, Apple’s VP, Samsung’s President, 王石 Wang Shi, a few Noble Prize Winners, and even A Nigerian King..

-Occasionally I also appear on various international Media Productions.
-See a demo of presenting Beit She’an to “The Watchman” Erick Stakelbeck:
+Occasionally we are also involved with various Media production.
+See here a sample of Danny “The Digger” Herman presenting Beit She’an to “The Watchman” Erick Stakelbeck:

 Interested in a tour?

 See above samples of multi-day tours, or below a selection of a single-day tours:

 How long is a tour?

 We work on a daily basis, and for about 10 hours.

 It’s a private tour!.
 We meet at your hotel, or where ever you want!.

 What is the cost?